- Written by Tamara Blum

 Nowdays Tamara manages projects at TISA, focused on details and client satisfaction.

-Beyond his technical knowledge and passion for the technology, Tamara enjoys watching soccer, playing table tennis, rummy, burako, truco, and almost any board game.
+Beyond his technical knowledge, Tamara enjoys watching soccer, playing table tennis, and board games.